jgordon/axioms/axioms/01 Eventualities.md

              (and (arg e2 e1) (arg* x e2))))))
 ```

-1.12 The 'pred' of an eventuality is a predicate.
+1.12 The `pred` of an eventuality is a predicate.

 ```
 (forall (e p)